-Over 356 different species of bird have been recorded in Serbia, a large number of which pass through on passage to their breeding grounds in northern Europe.
-Many others (239 species) find suitable habitat for summer breeding in the country, while some species migrate from the north to winter in Serbia.
-Here are some of Serbia’s birding hotspots:
+Some 356 different species of bird have been recorded in Serbia, a large number of which pass through on passage to their breeding grounds in northern Europe.
+Many others (240 species) find suitable habitat for summer breeding in the country, while some species migrate from the north to overwinter in Serbia.

 Baranda fish farm

 With 164 species eBirded at the time of writing, Baranda fish farm, situated about 40km north of Belgrade, is another great spot.
 Baranda is the centrepiece of the fish-farm triangle, and several hotspots around the villages of Čenta, Baranda and Sakule offer probably the best wetland birding near Belgrade (more than 220 species recorded across all sites).